 • less maintenance, less mental workload.

-If the fear of getting bored is what’s preventing you from decluttering your clothes, or if you’ve already tried the minimalist dressing room in the past but boredom has pushed you back into the store aisles, here are some tips for enjoying your wardrobe, every day, for the long term.
+If the fear of getting bored is what’s preventing you from decluttering your clothes, or if you’ve already tried the minimalist dressing room in the past but boredom has pushed you back into the store aisles, here are some tips for enjoying your minimalist wardrobe, every day, for the long term.

 Become aware of your ability to adapt

-I took a very interesting online course on “The Science of Well-being“, given by Yale.
+I took a very interesting online course on “The Science of Well-being“, offered by Yale.
 In this course, we learn how to set up habits that increase our level of joy and well-being, but also how to deconstruct certain innate human reflexes that prevent us from accessing happiness.

 In fact, whatever brings us joy (object, situation, person…) today, unfortunately, we’re going to get used to it.
 The happiness we felt at the start fades day by day, as it becomes the norm.